Craig-Gerhardstein/web-sprint-challenge-advanced-web-applications/interview_answers.md

 1. Explain what a token is used for.

+to validate that a user is logged in when trying to visit protected routes

 2. What steps can you take in your web apps to keep your data secure?

+put axios headers into an axiosWithAuth function

 3. Describe how web servers work.

+Computers that have a web server on them (software).
+When called, they serve up data to the client.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Post: Create Get: Read Put: Update Delete: Delete